Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Roast the squash

-- Preheat the oven to 375 degrees F, and spray a baking sheet with cooking spray.
+- Preheat the oven to 375° F, and spray a baking sheet with cooking spray.
 Brush each half of the squash with some of olive oil and sprinkle each generously with salt and pepper.
-Place the squash, face-side up onto the baking sheet and bake for 25-30 minutes, remove and let cool.
+Place the squash, face-side down onto the baking sheet and bake for 25-30 minutes, remove and let cool.
+NOTE: You can do this 1-2 days in advance, let the squash cool, then store it in an airtight container in the fridge until you are ready to fill it.
+Warm it at 350°F on a pan in the oven for about 10 minutes before you fill it.

 Make the filling